kubenote/KubeForge/README.md

 - Help DevOps teams and developers prototype deployment setups visually
 - Support real-time collaboration and configuration sharing in the future

+## ⚙️ How It Works

+KubeForge keeps Kubernetes definitions up to date by integrating with [kubenote/kubernetes-schema](https://github.com/kubenote/kubernetes-schema), a companion repository that runs a scheduled job daily.
+This job fetches the latest official Kubernetes JSON schemas for all supported versions.

+These schemas are then automatically pulled into the KubeForge app, ensuring the editor always uses the most current, version-specific spec definitions.
+This guarantees that users are building against accurate Kubernetes configurations, with proper field validation and metadata.

+Additionally, KubeForge enables **direct YAML hosting**, so you can reference built configurations from a stable URL when deploying nodes via automation or GitOps pipelines.

 ## 📂 Screenshot

 The UI provides a live visual representation of object relationships and fields: